davidmanderson/api_auth/README.md

 used by Amazon Web Services.

 The gem will sign your requests on the client side and authenticate that signature on the server side.
-If your server resources are implemented as a Rails ActiveResource, it will integrate with that.
 It will even generate the secret keys necessary for your clients to sign their requests.

 Since it operates entirely using HTTP headers, the server component does not